 Management is responsible for the selection and use of appropriate accounting policies.
 The significant accounting policies used are described in Note 1 to the basic financial statements.
-No new accounting policies were adopted and the application of existing policies was not changed during 2023.
+No new accounting policies were adopted and the application of existing policies was not changed during 2024.
 We noted no transactions entered into during the year for which there is a lack of authoritative guidance or consensus.
 All significant transactions have been recognized in the basic financial statements in the proper period.

 Accounting estimates are an integral part of the basic financial statements prepared by management and are based on management's knowledge and experience about past and current events and assumptions about future events.
 Certain accounting estimates are particularly sensitive because of their significance to the basic financial statements and because of the possibility that future events affecting them may differ significantly from those expected.
-A sensitive estimate affecting the basic financial statements were Management's estimate of Accounts Receivable which is based on estimated collectability of receivables.
-We evaluated the key factors and assumptions used to develop these estimates in determining that they are reasonable in relation to the basic financial statements taken as a whole.
+The most significant estimates in the financial statements are the actuarial estimate of the District's portion of the statewide Net Pension Liability (or Asset) and Other Post Employment Benefits.
+Other sensitive estimate(s) affecting the basic financial statements were Management's estimate of Accounts Receivable and Capital Asset Depreciation, which is(are) based on estimated collectability of receivables and useful lives of assets.
+We evaluated the methods, assumptions, and data used to develop these estimates in determining that they are reasonable in relation to the basic financial statements taken as a whole.